-In the 1950's and 1960's there were continuing and intensifying attacks on gay playwrights by theatre critics, most notably those at the NY Times.
+In the 1950's and 1960's there were continuing and intensifying attacks on gay playwrights by theatre critics, most notably those at the NY Times, particularly Stanley Kauffmann in 1966.
 The criticism was centred on the perceived cloaking of gay relationships in heterosexual disguise and the supposed inauthenticity of heterosexual characters in plays by gay writers.
 Their presentation on stage of the dissatisfactions of women was depicted as misogyny.
-The careers of William Inge, Tennessee Williams and Edward Albee were among the casualties of these attacks.
+The careers of William Inge, Tennessee Williams and Edward Albee were among the casualties of these attacks, though Albee eventually came out triumphant.
 This line of homophobic criticism has of course continued on through the decades and also targeted the ability of gay actors to portray straight characters.
 Witness for instance the 2010 criticism of American actors Sean Hayes and Jonathan Groff in Newsweek magazine.
 In mid-1975 the Globe & Mail seemed to think the moment called for a particularly derivative rehashing of the same-old-same-old.It seemed worthwhile putting this letter to the editor here.
 It helps to further illustrate what the media were like in the 1970's.
 And how old refrains keep on repeating, no matter how times supposedly change.

 Love, Varieties Of -- Globe & Mail, July 1, 1975